New Ebola vaccine brings hope to DR Congo | The China Post

 But now there are signs of progress in the battle to stop the outbreak.
 The World Health Organization (WHO) reports that the number of reported new infections is declining.
 Only 14 people were confirmed in the first week of October — making it the lowest number in a year.
 At the peak of the Ebola epidemic, in April, the number of new infections was 126 per week.

 In addition, all recently reported cases are concentrated in a relatively limited area, close to the Ugandan border.
-It is a geographical triangle between the cities of Mambasa, Komanda, Oicha and Mandima.
-The civil war raging in the affected areas, however, hinders the relief efforts of medical staff.
+It is a geographical triangle between the towns of Mambasa, Mandima and Komanda in Ituri province and Oicha in North Kivu province.

+However, the region has been gripped by armed conflict for decades.
+The ongoing violence hinders medical efforts and also makes local communities wary of outsiders, further limiting the effectiveness of medical interventions.

 Read more: Ebola: What is the best vaccination strategy?